MariaMuu/Thesis/README.md

 5. **Fine-Tuning the Language Model**

-   I fine-tuned GPT-4.1 Mini on the training dataset to enable:
+   I fine-tuned GPT-4.1 Mini with OpenAI API supervised fine-tuning (SFT) on the training dataset to enable:

    * Translation of natural language questions into valid SPARQL queries
    * Accurate mapping of entity identifiers from Wikidata